-Provides an opportunity to study in a focused area of psychology.
+Provides an opportunity to study in a focused area of Psychology.
 A paper may be required for one credit.
 A paper is required for two or three credits.
+This course is repeatable.

 PSYC445 Cognitive Psychology (3)

 A study of how people use and acquire knowledge with emphasis on how people receive, think, remember, store information, solve problems, and acquire and use language.
 A weekly lab focuses on experimental techniques that have been used to examine mental processing.